-The Debt Securities will be issued under an Indenture (the "Indenture"), between the Operating Partnership, the Company and a trustee to be named prior to the first issuance of Debt Securities.
+The Debt Securities will be issued under an Indenture (the "Indenture"), between the Operating Partnership, the Company and First Union National Bank of North Carolina, as trustee.
 A form of the Indenture has been filed as an exhibit to the Registration Statement of which this Prospectus is a part and will be available for inspection at the corporate trust office of the trustee or as described above under "Available Information."
 The Indenture is subject to, and governed by, the Trust Indenture Act of 1939, as amended (the "TIA").
 The statements made hereunder relating to the Indenture and the Debt Securities to be issued thereunder are summaries of certain provisions thereof and do not purport to be complete and are subject to, and are qualified in their entirety by reference to, all provisions of the Indenture and such Debt Securities.
 All section references appearing herein are to sections of the Indenture, and capitalized terms used but not defined herein shall have the respective meanings set forth in the Indenture.

 The Debt Securities will be direct, unsecured obligations of the Operating Partnership and will rank equally with all other unsecured and unsubordinated indebtedness of the Operating Partnership.
-At May 31, 1996, the total outstanding debt of the Operating Partnership was \$275 million, \$207 million of which was secured debt.
+At September 30, 1996, the total outstanding debt of the Operating Partnership was \$597.7 million, \$347.7 million of which was secured debt.
 The Debt Securities may be issued without limit as to aggregate principal amount, in one or more series, in each case as established from time to time in or pursuant to authority granted by a resolution of the Board of Directors of the Company as sole general partner of the Operating Partnership or as established in one or more indentures supplemental to the Indenture.
 All Debt Securities of one series need not be issued at the same time and, unless otherwise provided, a series may be reopened, without the consent of the holders of the Debt Securities of such series, for issuances of additional Debt Securities of such series (Section 301).